bmshema/go-ipocalypse/README.md

 # go-ipocalypse
-A tool for testing network behavior by deploying multiple containers with DHCP-assigned IP addresses in a shared network space.
+A tool for testing network behavior by deploying multiple containers with DHCP-assigned IP addresses to a local network.

 ## Overview